What is coronavirus?

 What are my Sick Pay entitlements?

-If you think you may have the coronavirus, contact the NHS 111 service.
-If the service advises self-isolation, you are entitled to statutory sick pay.
+- If you think you may have the coronavirus, contact the NHS 111 service.
+The service may advise self-isolation, which means you are entitled to statutory sick pay.

 What does the coronavirus mean for our jobs?